Painting a Room: How to Calculate Exactly How Much Paint to Buy

 3.16 litres × 2 coats = 6.32 litres

-With 1L and 4L can sizes, you'd buy one 4L and two 1L cans.
+With 1L and 4L sizes, you'd buy one 4L and two 1L cans.
 Sorted.

 Don't Forget the Ceiling and Trim

-The ceiling is just length × width.
+The ceiling is length × width.
 For skirting boards and door frames, estimate the total running length and multiply by average width (usually 10–15cm).
-Or just buy a smaller can of trim colour and top up if needed.
+Or buy a smaller of trim colour and top up if needed.

 Rather not do the maths?
 Use the Paint Calculator to get a precise estimate for your room in about 30 seconds.

 Always buy a little extra for touch-ups down the track.
-When a chair scrapes the wall or the dog decides to redecorate, you'll be glad you have matching paint sitting in the shed.
+When a chair scrapes the wall or the dog decides to redecorate, you'll be glad you've matching paint sitting in the shed.
 An extra litre is usually enough for a standard room.

 Quick Summary